 Compulsive sexual behavior symptoms vary in type and severity.
-Some signs that you may be struggling with compulsive sexual behavior include:
+Some indications that you may be struggling with compulsive sexual behavior include:

-- You continue do risky sexual behaviors despite serious consequences, such as the potential for getting or giving someone else a sexually transmitted infection, the loss of important relationships, trouble at work, or legal problems.
+- You continue to engage in sexual behaviors that have serious consequences, such as the potential for getting or giving someone else a sexually transmitted infection, the loss of important relationships, trouble at work, or legal problems

 When to see a doctor

-Get help if you feel like you've lost control of your sexual behavior, especially if your behavior causes problems for you or for other people.
-Compulsive sexual behavior tends to become more intense and difficult to control over time, so get help when you first recognize there may be a problem.
-Efforts to use sheer willpower to resist sexual compulsions may not succeed because the urges can be so powerful.
+Seek help if you feel like you've lost control of your sexual behavior, especially if your behavior causes problems for you or other people.
+Compulsive sexual behavior may escalate over time, so get help when you first recognize there may be a problem.

 - Is my sexual behavior hurting my relationships, affecting my work or resulting in negative consequences, such as getting arrested?

 - Do I try to hide my sexual behavior?

 Seeking help for a sexual behavior can be difficult because it's such a deeply personal matter.
 Try to: